sahilshamim/weather_app/README.md

 - **Email**: [sahil.shamim27@gmail.com](mailto:sahil.shamim27@gmail.com)
 - **LinkedIn**: [Sahil Shamim](https://www.linkedin.com/in/sahil-shamim/)

-Feel free to reach out if you have any questions or opportunities you'd like to discuss.
+Feel free to reach out if you have any questions or opportunities you did like to discuss.